Chief Executive Officer, Inquilinos Boricuas en Acción (IBA)

 Vanessa was selected as a Barr Fellow in 2009, and in 2010, she became the first Latina ever to be appointed to the Massachusetts Board of Elementary and Secondary Education.
 In 2014, she was appointed to the City of Boston’s Housing Task Force and Women’s Commission.
 She has served as advisor to numerous other task forces, commissions, and high-profile executive searches, including those for Boston’s Police Department and Public Health Commission.

 Vanessa is a founding board member of the Margarita Muñiz Academy, the first dual-language innovation high school in Massachusetts, and a co-founder of the Greater Boston Latino Network.
 She serves on the boards of the Massachusetts Association of Community Development Corporations (MACDC), the Boston Foundation, the Yawkey Foundation, and the Blue Cross Blue Shield of Massachusetts.
 She is also a member of the Boston Foundation’s Latino Equity Fund Advisory Committee and Eastern Bank’s Board of Advisors.

-Vanessa earned her doctorate in public policy from UMass Boston, and she received an honorary doctorate from Cambridge College.
+Vanessa was born and raised in Puerto Rico, where she earned a bachelor’s degree from the University of Puerto Rico.
+She earned a doctorate in public policy from UMass Boston and was awarded an honorary doctorate from Cambridge College.